 Fraudsters have been targeting casinos and other gambling institutions for years.
 Most people understand how sleight of hand and trickery can tip the odds of a game.
 The same principle that is behind these kinds of techniques has inspired fraud in the online gambling world.

-Online gambling fraud refers to any instance where a rogue actor manipulates or exploits an internet gambling site for their own gain.
+Online gambling fraud is any instance where a rogue actor manipulates or exploits an internet gambling site for their gain.
 The rules around online gambling are designed to make games fair, but these rules can be bent or broken by fraudsters looking to increase their winnings.

-There are a range of scenarios that fraudsters utilize to come out ahead, which are discussed below.
-The victims can be either the house/gambling site itself, or its punters.
+Fraudsters utilize a range of scenarios to come out ahead, which are discussed below.
+The victims can be either the house/gambling site or its punters.